Materials to Help with Your Drive:

 Increasingly, the face of hunger in Connecticut is someone we know.
 But you can help ease the pain of hunger by running a food drive in your company, organization or school.
 A food drive is an easy and rewarding project for any business or group to undertake and everyone can participate.

-Notify the Gemma E. Moran United Way/Labor Food Center at 860.444.8050 to let them know about your drive.
+Notify the Gemma E. Moran United Way/Labor Food Bank at 860.444.8050 to let them know about your drive.
 The staff will be able to assist you in your planning.
 They can provide an up-to-date listing of the most-needed food items.
-You should also inform the Food Center of when your drive will be concluding so they know when to expect the delivery.
+You should also inform the Food Bank of when your drive will be concluding so they know when to expect the delivery.

 Publicize your food drive at least two weeks in advance.
 Signs and fliers should list the date(s) of the drive, where the food will go, what food are needed, and where the collection boxes are located.
 Post signs in well-traveled areas of your building(s).
 Lobbies, cafeterias, mailrooms and coffee areas are good locations.
 Notices can also be placed in employee mailboxes and via email to all staff.
 If you receive public traffic from the community-at-large, invite them to participate in the drive, too.
 United Way has posters available to help you promote your drive.